CharlieSinclair/milestone-project-1-monkees/README.md

 I have thoroughly tested this website and was unable to find any broken links within it.
 I have also tried the button functionality on contact forms and buttons which all work, only needing the back end to be completed.

+Google Chrome Developer Tools has been integral in order to inspect HTML element and its CSS, Debug code and to test the website responsiveness.

 ### Devices Used:

 - Samsung Galaxy S5